88 Unit 9 Practice and Assessment

 a) What distance does the car travel before the brakes are even applied if the driver takes typical 1.5 s braking reaction time?
 [1]

-c) What is the on the car?
+c) What is the normal force on the car?

 d) If the car slams on the brakes what is the frictional force?
-Assume that the car has anti-lock bakes that prevent sliding and the static between tire rubber and dry asphalt is 0.7.
+Assume that the car has anti-lock bakes that prevent sliding and the static friction coefficient between tire rubber and dry asphalt is 0.7.

 f) What is the total stopping distance including distance covered during the reaction time and braking?
 Does an accident occur?